 Common questions

 Won't I lose customers?
-Some — but the math usually still wins, which is the point.
+Some.
+But the math usually still wins, which is the point.

 Why does margin matter?
 Higher margin means each retained customer covers more lost ones.

 Should I grandfather existing customers?
-Often yes for goodwill — model both.
+Often yes for goodwill.
+Model both.